/ seo-glossary / What is Dwell Time? SEO Guide for Beginners

 Why Dwell Time Matters for SEO

 Dwell time is one of the user engagement signals that search engines likely use to evaluate content quality.
-While Google has never officially confirmed dwell time as a ranking factor, Bing has openly stated they use it.
-And the logic is straightforward: if people consistently spend 5 minutes on your page before going back to Google, your content is probably useful.
-If they spend 3 seconds and bounce back, it is probably not.
+The picture is more nuanced than most guides admit.
+Bing openly framed dwell-style behavior as something it watches back in 2011, but Google has repeatedly and publicly denied that dwell time is a direct ranking factor.
+Google's Gary Illyes dismissed the idea bluntly, and Google's Martin Splitt has stated that user interaction metrics of that kind are not used directly for search ranking.
+So treat dwell time as a useful proxy for content quality rather than a confirmed Google ranking input.
+The logic still holds at the quality level: if people consistently spend several minutes on your page before going back to search, your content is probably useful.
+If they spend 3 seconds and bounce back, it probably is not.

 The concept connects directly to how Google refines its rankings.
 If a user clicks result #3, spends 4 minutes reading it, and does not return to search again, that is a strong satisfaction signal.
 If they click result #1, immediately hit back, and click result #3 instead, Google learns that result #3 might deserve to rank higher.